 Joe proudly launched a new studio in 2020 in celebration of 20 years of drumming.
 The Be Plus Studio is a a generative songwriting hotbed.
 We write, record, collaborate, and guide musicians to write great music.
 We're dedicated to the creative music writing process, and growing songs from theme of the imagination to reality.

-From in house creations and special projects, to collaborations with partner organizations and recording studios,
+From in house creations and workshops, to collaborations with partner organizations and recording studios,

 Joe's Educational Philosophy